spel987/spel987/README.md

 - Access a history of links created.
 - Easily delete files you've uploaded.
 - Enjoy a check every 12 hours to ensure the availability of hosts.
+- Single shareable link grouping links created to facilitate community sharing.
 - Free, open-source, well-documented, and regularly updated.

-If you'd like to find out more, visit the [repository](https://github.com/spel987/Automatic-File-Uploader).
+If you'd like to find out more, visit the [repository](https://github.com/spel987/PolyUploader).

 # To contact me